MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 ---
 title: Manage the user data folder
-description: How to manage user data folders in a WebView2 application.
+description: How to manage user data folders in a WebView2 app.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual